node-girls/node-workshop/step06.md

 ```

 * This form has a text area and a Send button.
-* The `action` attribute is the endpoint where the form data will be sent to.
+* The `action` attribute is the endpoint where the form data will be sent.
 * The `name` attribute will be used later to reference the data.

 When you hit Send, the form will send a `POST` request to the server, using the `/create-post` endpoint.